-One of my favorite descriptive terms to explain the experience is being "in the zone".
-Hopefully you've experienced this feeling before.
-Sometimes it happens spontaneously, while at other times it happens through a great deal of preperation.
+One of my favorite descriptive terms to explain the experience is being “in the zone”.
+Hopefully you’ve experienced this feeling before.
+Sometimes it happens spontaneously, while at other times it happens through a great deal of preparation.
 Maybe you were confident in your ability to complete a project, and things seemed to fall into place.
-If you play competitive sports, it's possible that your training led you to a high level of performance, and it felt like you were guaranteed to win.
+If you play competitive sports, it’s possible that your training led you to a high level of performance, and it felt like you were guaranteed to win.

 Regardless of how you experienced flow, meditation can help you recapture this feeling.
 The clear focused attention required to get in flow can be cultivated through practice and carried over to other areas of your life.
 Capturing this state can help you move forward with purpose, confident in your ability to reach your goals.

-9 - Improve your powers of empathy
+9 – Improve Your Powers of Empathy